hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_conducting_experimen_15a86695-41d3-4d75-bd54-f78d9b6a23be-0_3.content.md

 Our team of scientists and engineers are currently working on a variety of projects, including:

 -   Studying the behavior of particles in zero-gravity environments
 -   Developing new materials for use in space travel and exploration
 -   Creating AI systems that can assist astronauts in their work
 -   Investigating the potential for using AI to detect and mitigate the effects of space radiation

 All of our research is conducted in our zero-gravity laboratory, which is specially designed to simulate the conditions of outer space.
-Our AInauts and their AI companions work together to collect data, analyze results, and develop new theories about the universe.
+Our Ainautes and their AI companions work together to collect data, analyze results, and develop new theories about the universe.

 ## User Stories